-By way of background, the Society's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report as well as in this report.
+The Society's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report as well as in this report.

-Information concerning the policies and processes for managing the Society's capital, its financial risk management objectives, details of its financial instruments and hedging activities and its exposures to credit risk and liquidity risk are also included in the Strategic Report and in Note 25 to the Accounts.
+Information concerning the policies and processes for managing the Society's capital, its financial risk management objectives, details of its financial instruments and hedging activities and its exposures to credit risk and liquidity risk are also included in the Strategic Report and in Note 24 to the Accounts.